 Figure 9 shows an example of definition of JavaScript rich components that display hierarchical pull-down menus.
 The upper row shows three hierarchical pulldown menus for employees, and the lower row shows four hierarchical pull-down menus for fruit.
+Below the pull-down menus for fruit, there is a table that has four fields, fruit, price, source, and arrival.
+These pulldown menus are related to each other.

-In the hierarchical pull-down menus for fruit, for

-Proceedings of the 2007 WSEAS International Conference on Computer Engineering and Applications, Gold Coast, Australia, January 17-19, 2007 394 example, four menus are displayed in a line, and they specify the order in which fruits are arranged in the table below.
+In the hierarchical pull-down menus for fruit, for example, four menus are displayed in a line, and they specify the order in which fruits are arranged in the table below.
 The menu consists of six menu items such as "Fruit", "Price:asc", "Price:desc", "Source", "Arrival:asc", and "Arrival:desc".
-In the first pulldown menu, if we choose "Price:desc" that arranges the fruits in descending order of price, the second pulldown menu will show only four menu items such as "Fruit", "Source", "Arrival:asc", and "Arrival:desc", because the order of price has already been specified.
-If we specify "Arrival:desc" in the second pull-down menu, the third pull-down menu will show only two menu items "Fruit" and "Source".
+In the first pulldown menu, if we choose "Price:desc" that arranges the fruits in descending order of price, the second pulldown menu will show only four of six menu items that consists of "Fruit", "Source", "Arrival:asc", and "Arrival:desc", because the order of price has already been specified.
+If we then specify "Arrival:desc" in the second pull-down menu, the third pull-down menu will show only two menu items "Fruit" and "Source".